 Traditional SEO values backlinks; in the LLM era, the emphasis shifts to mentions and references across the web (“unlinked” or linked).
 Essentially, LLMs notice if your content or brand is being talked about by others, as it feeds into both training data and real-time retrieval confidence:

 - Being featured on high-authority platforms: Getting content on Wikipedia, news outlets, academic journals, or popular Q&A forums can indirectly boost your visibility.
-These platforms themselves are frequented by LLMs (either in training or real-time answers).
+These platforms themselves are frequented by LLMs (either in training or for real-time answers).
 A Semrush analysis found Quora is the #1 cited domain in Google’s AI Overviews, with Reddit second.
-It suggests that content which lives on or is referenced by these community-driven sites is more likely to surface.
+It suggests that content that lives on or is referenced by these community-driven sites is more likely to surface.
 Similarly, if your site is mentioned in a “Top 10 tools” list on a high-authority blog, an AI might pick up on that mention when compiling an answer about your category, thereby finding you.

 Implication: Cultivate a robust off-site presence.
 This can mean digital PR (getting your data or experts quoted in news articles), guest posting, participating in forums, or sponsoring studies – anything that gets your brand/content mentioned in diverse, authoritative places.
 Not only do such mentions signal credibility (which some AI retrieval scoring likely factors in), they also increase the chances your content is part of the training data or gets picked up by specialized searches.
-If you launch a unique insight, share it on community sites (Reddit, StackExchange) where LLMs “lurk” for information.
-Moreover, consistent mentions across independent sources create a pattern an LLM can detect: your brand becomes linked to certain expertise in the model’s mind.
-This redundancy makes it safer for the AI to choose you (“multiple sources confirm this, including this one”).
-As an actionable example, if you run a SaaS company, ensuring you appear in relevant “best of” lists or comparison articles will both directly drive traffic and feed the AI more confidence to include you in its answers about your domain.

 Freshness and Recency Signals

 - Content age and query type: If a user asks, “What are the latest COVID-19 travel restrictions?”, an AI should preferentially cite a very recent source (past few weeks).
 If your page on that topic was updated yesterday and others were last updated a year ago, yours has a big edge.
 On the other hand, for a timeless question (e.g., a math formula), recency is less important than accuracy.
-But even then, if newer sources have verified the info, those might be chosen simply because they are perceived as less likely to contain superseded understanding.

-In summary, if recency is relevant to the question, the newest high-quality source tends to win in AI retrieval.
-Keeping your content updated and emphasizing its newness (like using “2025” in titles where appropriate) can be a deciding factor for being the cited source in an AI’s answer.
+Implication: Make sure to broadcast your content updates – via sitemaps, RSS feeds, and update timestamps – so that retrieval systems know your page is fresh.
+Keeping your content updated and emphasizing its newness (like using “2026” in titles where appropriate) can be a deciding factor for being the cited source in an AI’s answer.

 Presence on Curated and High-Authority Sources

 LLMs often draw from curated knowledge bases and reputable sites as a baseline.
 We touched on Wikipedia and knowledge graphs under topical authority, but it’s worth highlighting: if your information appears on Wikipedia, Wikidata, or major news outlets, it significantly boosts your credibility to an AI.
 These are considered canonical sources.
-In fact, alignment with these sources is used as a trust measure: one analysis notes that AI systems weight facts that align with Wikipedia or other canonical databases more heavily.

 So, if the question is, “What is Company X’s revenue?” and your site says one number but Wikipedia (with a citation) says another, the AI will likely go with Wikipedia’s (or at least be uncertain about yours).
 Conversely, if your site is the source feeding those outlets (e.g., your press release is cited on Wikipedia or reported in TechCrunch), then your information becomes part of the trusted canon.

 Another curated source category is datasets and official documentation.
 For example, if you publish an official API or dataset and it’s referenced on data portals or GitHub, an AI might use it to answer queries requiring those data points.
-This ties into the idea of structured APIs for zero-click retrieval mentioned in nDash’s step 4 – future AI might pull directly from your data if you provide a reliable API.
-Until then, having your data echoed in places like Kaggle, government databases, or scholarly repositories can only help.

 Implication: Strive to get your facts into the trusted public sphere.
 That could mean contributing to Wikipedia (with neutrality and citations), ensuring journalists or analysts have correct info (so that news articles reflect your data), and maintaining accurate info in knowledge panels (Google Business Profile, etc.).
 Also, use structured formats – for example, publishing key facts in a CSV/JSON on your site that others can easily incorporate.
-If LLMs find consistent numbers across Wikipedia, your site, and a news source, that consensus will make them more comfortable citing any of them.
-You want to be part of that consensus.
-One recommendation from experts is to provide downloadable datasets or evidence on your page (for instance, link to a CSV of your survey results) – this not only appeals to data-savvy users but gives AI something concrete to ingest.
-The more verifiable and widely verified your content is, the higher the chance an LLM will choose it as a reference.

 Schema Markup and Machine Signals

 Implication: Use schema tactically to map to query intent.
 If you have content that suits a certain intent (how-to, FAQ, definition, tutorial, product info, etc.), mark it up accordingly so the AI can recognize that and consider your page.
-This also extends to less common schema types that indicate high-quality info: for instance, Dataset schema for original data, or ScholarlyArticle for research content.
-As GrowthMarshal noted, rich schema types like DefinedTerm, ResearchStudy, Dataset provide deep semantic clarity that can elevate trust.
-If an AI is deciding which source to use for a statistical question and one page explicitly marks a table as a Dataset with methodology, it might score higher on credibility.
+This also extends to less common schema types that indicate high-quality info: for instance,the DefinedTermschema for definitions,the Datasetschema for original data, or theScholarlyArticlefor research content.

 Factual Accuracy and Consistency

 Lastly, a crucial inferred factor: the factual precision of your content.
 LLMs don’t want to cite incorrect information.
-There is evidence that models like GPT-4 will sometimes double-check information across sources if possible.
+There is evidence that models will sometimes cross-check information across sources if possible.
 An LLM or its retrieval subsystem might down-rank content that has known factual errors or contradicts verified facts.
 For example, if 9 sources say one thing and yours says something else with no support, the AI may avoid your content.
 On the flip side, if you offer unique facts, but with clear evidence, you can become a go-to source.

 Implication: Double down on accuracy.
 If feasible, cite sources within your content for key facts (the AI might actually read your citations list or references – it certainly notices quotes and numbers).
 Being consistent (no self-contradiction) and correct builds a track record.
-As AI systems develop “trust scores” for content, pages that consistently provide correct info (especially if they were used and found helpful in past interactions) will be weighted higher.
-In a way, this is analogous to user engagement in SEO – if users keep clicking a result and not bouncing, Google deems it good.
-For AI, if the content yields a satisfying answer (users don’t follow up correcting it), the AI might internally note it as a reliable source.

 Summary of Key LLM Ranking Factors